SF-LivingWageCoalition/sflivingwages-mobile-app/App/api/auth/README.md

 2. Inspect `Content-Type` and response body.
 If non-JSON, `parseJsonSafe` returns `{ __parseError: true, text }`.
    If using Basic auth for WooCommerce endpoints, ensure `EXPO_PUBLIC_CONSUMER_KEY` and `EXPO_PUBLIC_CONSUMER_SECRET` are set — `base64Credentials` in `App/api/auth/config.ts` returns `undefined` when keys are missing; using an undefined Basic auth value will cause authentication failures.
 3. If `res.data?.__parseError` is true, check server/proxy logs (Nginx/Cloud) for upstream errors.
-4. If `res.data?.data?.errorCode` exists, map that code to a friendly message (do not display raw server text).
+4. If `res.data?.errorCode` or `res.data?.errorKey` exists, map that code to a friendly message (do not display raw server text).
 5. For unknown/5xx errors show `errors.unexpectedError` and capture sanitized telemetry (status + structured error code only).

 ---